-- As an alternative explanation, we suggest that AGN feedback might be important even at large radii, and could help to reconcile observations and simulations.
+As an alternative explanation, we suggest that AGN feedback might be important even at large radii, and could help to reconcile observations and simulations.
 Indeed, recent works (Pratt et al. 2010; Mathews & Guo 2011) indicate that feedback mechanisms may be responsible for the well-known deficit of baryons in cluster cores, thus leading to flatter gas distributions out to large radii.
-Moreover, the existence of such mechanisms at group and galaxy scale could also dilute the accreting material at large radii, leading to a smaller azimuthal scatter.
+Moreover, the existence of such mechanisms on group and galaxy scales could also dilute the accreting material at large radii, leading to a smaller azimuthal scatter.

 Acknowledgements.
-We acknowledge Klaus Dolag for kindly prodiving the data of his GADGET runs.
-SE and SM thank the support from the National Science Foundation under Grant No. NSF PHY05-51164 for attending the workshop on "Galaxy Clusters: The Crossroads of Astrophysics and Cosmology", where part of this project has been discussed.
-DN thanks the organizers of the KITP conference.
+We thank Klaus Dolag for kindly prodiving the data of his GADGET runs.
+SE, SM, and DN acknowledge the support from the National Science Foundation under Grant No. NSF PHY05-51164 for attending the workshop on "Galaxy Clusters: The Crossroads of Astrophysics and Cosmology", where part of this project has been discussed.
 DE was supported by the Occhialini fellowship of IASF Milano.
-MR and FG acknowledge the financial contribution from contracts ASI-INAF I/023/05/0 and I/088/06/0.
-FV acknowledges the collaboration of G.Brunetti, C. Gheller and R.Brunino in the production of ENZO runs studied in this work.
+MR and FG acknowledge the financial contribution from contracts ASI-INAF I/023/05/0, I/009/10/0 and I/088/06/0.
+FV acknowledges the collaboration of G.Brunetti, C. Gheller, and R.Brunino in the production of ENZO runs studied in this work.
 DN was supported in part by the NSF AST-1009811, by NASA NNX11AE07G, and by the facilities and staff of the Yale University Faculty of Arts and Sciences High Performance Computing Center.